-WalkMe Inc. was founded in 2011 by Raphael Sweary, Dan Adika, Eyal Cohen and Yuval Shalom Ozanna.
+WalkMe Inc. was founded in 2011 by Raphael Sweary, Dan Adika, Eyal Cohen, and Yuval Shalom Ozanna.

 But people’s capacity to learn how to use and become efficient at using technology has not grown at the same rate.

-All of a sudden, technology became a problem, a source of frustration, and for some, it was a reason to switch off and never return.
+Suddenly, technology became a problem, a source of frustration, and for some, it was a reason to switch off and never return.

 Then the Digital Adoption Platform came along.
 WalkMe pioneered the DAP, introducing it to more and more enterprises, enabling them to experience the benefits to both customer satisfaction and employee productivity.

 WalkMe was the first.
-They paved the way for enterprise customers to perform their own Digital Adoption Platform comparisons, as more and more challengers to WalkMe’s DAP came onto the market.
+They paved the way for enterprise customers to perform their own Digital Adoption Platform comparisons as more and more challengers to WalkMe’s DAP came onto the market.

-In fact, this was a great thing because the concept of “digital adoption” — defined by WalkMe as, “achieving a state in which users gain the ability to use digital tools as they are intended and to the fullest extent” — gathered sufficient momentum to inspire the recognition of DAS as a category of technology by Gartner in 2019.
+In fact, this was a great thing because the concept of “digital adoption” — defined by WalkMe as “achieving a state in which users gain the ability to use digital tools as they are intended and to the fullest extent” — gathered sufficient momentum to inspire the recognition of DAS as a category of technology by Gartner in 2019.

 To understand why the DAS category was created, let’s look at the context of today’s work environment.

 - Digital technology is progressing at a frightening pace.
 It’s getting increasingly difficult for companies to keep up.
 Investments in digital transformation are soaring in an attempt for businesses to modernize.